 We will pay our dealer manager a distribution fee that accrues daily in an amount equal to 1/365th of 0.50% of our NAV for our outstanding Class A shares for such day on a continuous basis from year to year.
 The distribution fee will be payable in arrears on a monthly basis.
 Our dealer manager may reallow the distribution fee to participating broker-dealers for services that such broker-dealers perform in connection with the distribution of the Class A shares.
-Because the distribution fee is calculated based on our NAV for all outstanding Class A shares, it reduces the NAV for all outstanding Class A shares, including shares issued under our distribution reinvestment plan.
+The distribution fee is calculated based on the NAV for all outstanding Class A shares, including shares issued under our distribution reinvestment plan.
 This is a class-specific fee.

 We will pay our dealer manager a distribution fee that accrues daily in an amount equal to 1/365th of 1% of our NAV for our outstanding Class T shares sold under our distribution reinvestment plan for such day on a continuous basis from year to year.
 This distribution fee will be payable in arrears on a monthly basis.
 Our dealer manager may reallow the distribution fee to participating broker-dealers for services that such broker-dealers perform in connection with the distribution of the Class T shares.
 The distribution fee is calculated based on the NAV for all outstanding Class T shares, including shares issued under our distribution reinvestment plan.
-This is a class-specific
+This is a class-specific fee.